itsToggle/trakt-scraper/README.md

                - Once added to Aria2c the torrent is deleted from the Debrid Service.
                - finished Downloads are unrar'ed

-    4. trakt:
+    5. trakt:
-               - Downloaded content is added to the trakt collection
+               - Downloaded content is added to the trakt collection.
+Season packs are collected by episode.
+This way partial season packs work flawlessly.
-               - The watchlist is cleared.
+               - Downloaded content is removed from the watchlist.

 Getting started: